samjyi95/wdi_assessments/weekly_assessments/w05-bonus-assessment.md

 * e) both a & d
 <br><br>

-3. You want to use Sequelize in a project.
-How do you start?
+3. After you have set up a project and installed Sequelize, how do you begin using it?
 (1 point)

 * a) nodemon
 * b) npm init